Our team has the financial expertise, creativity and tenacity needed to make the dream of a new school building a reality for our clients.

 Securing a permanent, high-quality school facility at an affordable cost is a major barrier to the continued growth of high-achieving charter schools.

 ExED pioneered the use of the federal New Markets Tax Credit (NMTC) program to finance charter school facilities in qualified census tracts.
-Since 2005, ExED has won $229 million in NMTC allocations from the U.S. Treasury Department for investment in charter school facilities in Southern California.
+Since 2005, ExED has won $229 million in NMTC allocations from the U.S. Treasury Department for investment in charter school facilities in California.

 To date, ExED has used New Markets Tax Credits to finance 36 school sites, serving over 17,000 students.